-

 The setting for execdql @name and #id

-DqlBodyField Gives the name of the memo field that is used for dql body in execdql using either @name or #id for looking it up.
+DqlCodeField Gives the name of the memo field that is used for dql body in execdql using either @name or #id for looking it up.
 Default is "DQLScript".
-DqlCodeField Gives the name of the memo field that is used for dql code in execdql using either @name or #id for looking it up.
+DqlBodyField Gives the name of the memo field that is used for dql code in execdql using either @name or #id for looking it up.
 Default is "DQLBody".
 DqlIDField Gives the name of the field that is used to lookup #id in execdql.
 The field have to be a numeric field.
 Default is "DQLId".
 DqlNameField Gives the field name used to lookup the @name used in execdql.
 The field have to be a text field.
 Default is "DQLName".
-DqlTableName Gives the execdql table name for @name and #number calling execdql.
+DqlPath Where execdql should look first when you have a *:dqlfile.dql for name or *:bdyfile.bdy for body in execdql DqlTableName Gives the execdql table name for @name and #number calling execdql.
 Default is "$$DQLStore$$".
 All of this has to be set in the [EXECDQL] section unless used in server as you can have one for each prefix set and set it direct into this section instead.